Business Machine Repair

 Skills for Business Machine Repair Majors

-A major in business machine repair prepares you for careers in which the following skill-sets are crucial:
+business machine repair majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.